-No. If a resident orders fiber service, AT&T will work with the homeowner to avoid any issues with existing infrastructure.
-During that installation, if there is an issue, AT&T will resolve and restore the area.
+No. AT&T will work with the homeowner to avoid such facilities when a resident orders service and is set for home installation.
+There is no expected impact during the overall neighborhood build phase.
+If there is an issue, AT&T will resolve and restore the area.